 Unfortunately there is still a distinct lack of 'alternative' fibre papers such as hemp or kenaf available in Australia that are suitable for offset print.
 There are also questions to be raised over forest-clearing land to grow the alternative crops in the first place.

-I can only conclude that 100% post-consumer recycled paper currently remains the best environmental choice.
+100% post-consumer recycled paper is the best environmental choice.